COS301-SE-2024/MyCity/README.md

             <h6 >I am a passionate software engineer with a background in computer science and multimedia.
 My expertise spans DevOps, front-end development, and data engineering.
 I have experience setting up and managing AWS infrastructure, configuring CI/CD pipelines, and developing user-friendly mobile interfaces.
 I thrive in collaborative environments and am dedicated to creating robust, scalable, and innovative solutions.</h6>
             <h4>Project Contributions: <h4>
             <h6>1.
 DevOps Engineer: Managed AWS setup and GitHub configuration, implementing CI/CD pipelines for efficient development and deployment. <br/><br/>
-            2. Mobile Front-End Engineer: Developed all mobile screens..
+            2. Mobile Front-End Engineer: Developed all mobile screens.
             <br/><br/>
             3. Data Engineer: Created comprehensive data sets in the database for testing and validation during the app’s development.</h6>
           </td>